TosbackCgusBridge-Bot/CGUs-versions/Michaels/Privacy Policy.md

 PLEASE NOTE: If you choose to stop receiving promotional messages from us, we will honor your request.
 However, we will continue to send you service related communications and we may need to keep the information we have collected about you for record keeping, analysis or other reasons, to the extent permitted by law.

-Top Cookies, Web Beacons and other Technologies
+Top Tracking Tools: Cookies, Web Beacons and other Technologies

+We use tracking tools to serve you with interest-based advertising and to better understand your behaviors and browsing activities.
+We might permit third parties to gather information passively on our websites, including for behavioral advertising purposes.
+You can opt out of online behavioral advertising by going to www.aboutads.info/choices.
 Cookies.
 A cookie is a small file placed on your computer when you visit a site that can be understood by the site that issued the cookie.
 We use cookies to monitor how our sites are used and to help personalize your online experience.
 For example, when you register on our sites, we may store a unique code in a cookie on your computer.
 The next time you come back to the site from that computer, our servers use the cookie to recognize you.
 We can then use the information you provided when you registered combined with your activities on our sites to provide you advertising and offers of interest.
-You can accept or decline cookies.
+Your browser gives you the ability to delete or reject browser cookies.
+If you block cookies, certain features on our website may not work.
 Most browsers automatically accept cookies.
 We do not store any personal information about you in the cookie.
+If you block or delete cookies, not all of the tracking that we have described in this policy will stop.

 Third-Party Advertising.
 We may allow third parties, including business partners and ad networks, to display advertising on our sites.
 Some of these companies may place a cookie on your computer to recognize your computer each time they send you an online advertisement.
 This enables them to understand where you, or others who are using your computer, saw their advertisement and deliver ads that they believe are of interest to you.
 We do not control these companies' use of cookies.